Georgia Ruling Party Installs Loyalist President Amid Constitutional Crisis - UrduPoint

 Its decision last month to delay European Union membership talks ignited a fresh wave of mass rallies.

-An electoral college, controlled by the ruling Georgian Dream party and boycotted by the opposition, elected Mikheil Kavelashvili with 224 votes as the country's next figurehead leader for a five-year term, central election commission chair Giorgi Kalandarishvili said.
+An electoral college, controlled by the ruling Georgian Dream party and boycotted by the opposition, elected Mikheil Kavelashvili with a comfortable majority of 224 votes as the country's next figurehead leader for a five-year term, the central election commission said.

-The opposition has denounced Saturday's election as "illegitimate" and said the sitting president, Salome Zurabishvili remains the country's sole legitimate leader.

-Pro-Western Zurabishvili -- who is at loggerheads with Georgian Dream -- has refused to step down and is demanding new parliamentary elections, paving the way for a constitutional showdown.
+Kavelashvili is a 53-year-old former forward for English Premier League champions Manchester City.
+An MP since 2016, he is known for airing far-right views in obscenity-laced statements.

 Recent Stories